-On behalf of the Family Process Institute Board, welcome to our website.
+On behalf of the Family Process Institute (FPI) Board of Directors, I’m pleased to welcome you to our website.

-- Collaboration with professional organizations that promote and advocate for family and systems theory and practice
+- Collaborate with professional organizations that promote and advocate for family systems theory and practice

-Details on all of these programs can be found on this website using the tabs on the top.
+Details on all of our initiatives can be found on this website using the tabs at the top.

-We value your interest, support and participation in our mission to evolve new theory, research and practice in the area of Family Processes.
+We encourage your interest, support, and participation in our mission to move forward social justice and evolve new theory, research, and practice in the area of Family Processes.
 I look forward to hearing from you.